tufan-io/noun-and-verb-docs/docs/README.md

-- If you think there's something to be improved, please leave an issue [here](https://github.com/tufan-io/noun-and-verb-docs).
+- If you think there's something to be improved, please open an issue [here](https://github.com/tufan-io/noun-and-verb-docs).

 # `Noun & Verb`